stellar/go/services/regulated-assets-approval-server/README.md

 You can use [this
 link](https://laboratory.stellar.org/#txbuilder?params=eyJhdHRyaWJ1dGVzIjp7ImZlZSI6IjEwMCIsImJhc2VGZWUiOiIxMDAiLCJtaW5GZWUiOiIxMDAifSwiZmVlQnVtcEF0dHJpYnV0ZXMiOnsibWF4RmVlIjoiMTAwIn0sIm9wZXJhdGlvbnMiOlt7ImlkIjowLCJhdHRyaWJ1dGVzIjp7InNldEZsYWdzIjozfSwibmFtZSI6InNldE9wdGlvbnMifV19)
 to set those flags in Stellar Laboratory.
-Just click the link, fill the account address and sequence number, then the account secret and submit the transaction.
+Click the link, fill the account address and sequence number, then the account secret and submit the transaction.

-After setting up the issuer account you can send some unities of the regulkated asset to a stellar account using our internal `friendbot/?addr={stellar_address}` endpoint.
-This endpoint is not part of the official SEP-8 Approval Server spec, it's a debug feature to allow accounts to test sending transactions (payments with the issuer's regulated asset) to the server.
+After setting up the issuer account you can send some amount of the regulated asset to a stellar account using the servers friendbot `friendbot/?addr={stellar_address}` endpoint.
+The friendbot endpoint is not part of the SEP-8 Approval Server specification, it's a debug feature that allows accounts to test sending transactions containing payments with the issuer's regulated asset, to the server.

 ### `GET /friendbot?addr={stellar_address}`